Pop Will Eat Itself

-Pop Will Eat Itself are an English alternative rock band formed in 1986 in Stourbridge in the West Midlands of England with members from Birmingham, Coventry and the Black Country.
-Initially known as a grebo act, they changed style to incorporate sample-driven indie and industrial rock.
-Graham Crabb describes their sound as "electronic, punk, alternative hip-hop, hybrid music for fucking, fighting & smoking cigars".
-Their highest-charting single was the 1993 top-ten hit "Get the Girl!
+Pop Will Eat Itself (often abbreviated as PWEI) is an English alternative rock band formed in 1986 in Stourbridge in the West Midlands of England with members from Birmingham, Coventry and the Black Country.
+Initially known as a grebo act, they changed their style to incorporate sample-driven indie and industrial rock.
+Graham Crabb describes their sound as "electronic, punk, alternative hip-hop, hybrid music for fucking, fighting and smoking cigars".
+Their highest-charting single was the 1993 UK top-ten hit "Get the Girl!
 Kill the Baddies!".
-After initially disbanding in 1996, and having a brief reformation in 2005, they issued their first release in more than five years in 2010.
+After initially disbanding in 1996 and briefly reforming in 2005, the band issued their first release in more than five years in 2010.

 Career

 Early years: 1981–1988

 An early permutation of the band formed in 1981 under the name From Eden.
-Members included Clint Mansell, Adam Mole, Chris Fradgley, Malcolm Treece and Miles Hunt (Treece and Hunt went on to form The Wonder Stuff).
-From Eden recruited Graham Crabb from 'Kit-Form Colossus' to replace Hunt on drums before splitting up.
+Members included Clint Mansell, Adam Mole, Chris Fradgley, Malcolm Treece and Miles Hunt (Treece and Hunt later formed the Wonder Stuff).
+From Eden recruited Graham Crabb from Kit-Form Colossus to replace Hunt on drums before dissolving the band.

-Crabb, Mole and Mansell recruited Richard March and changed their band name to Wild and Wandering (known locally as Blind and Blundering because they always performed in an intoxicated state).
-The name came from a Wasted Youth album under which one E.P. was released (2,000 Light Ales from Home on Iguana Records) before eventually becoming Pop Will Eat Itself in 1986.
+Crabb, Mole and Mansell recruited Richard March and changed their band name to Wild and Wandering, derived from a Wasted Youth album, before eventually becoming Pop Will Eat Itself in 1986.
 The new name was taken from a quotation in an NME article on Jamie Wednesday by David Quantick.

 First single: "Poppies Say Grrr!" and tour

-In 1986, the band released the "Poppies Say Grrr!" single, which became Single of the Week in the NME, and played by Janice Long on BBC Radio 1 and in the Midlands by John Slater on BRMB.
-The single was sold in a brown paper bag and was made available for sale at Martin Newsagents in Stourbridge High Street as well as from the home of one of the band.
+In 1986, the band released the "Poppies Say Grrr!" single, which became Single of the Week in the NME and was played by Janice Long on BBC Radio 1 and in the Midlands by John Slater on BRMB.
+The single was sold in a brown paper bag and was sold at Martin Newsagents in Stourbridge High Street as well as from the home of one of the band.

-With their new-found popularity, the band set off on a six-week tour of Europe, often encountering hostility at the set length being less than half an hour, even though this comprised around 16 tracks: all the band had.
+With their newfound popularity, the band began a six-week tour of Europe, often encountering hostility because their sets lasted less than half an hour, even though they played all 16 tracks in their repertoire.